mobingilabs/docs/README.md

 ## Ripple permissions

 The following table lists the permissions supported under RBAC for Ripple.
-Ripple permissions belongs to the `ripple` namespace.
+Ripple permissions belong to the `ripple` namespace.

 | Permission | Description |
 | :--- | :--- |